 Chief Innovation Officer, Center for Health Care Innovation

-Previously, Roy served as the first VP of Innovation for Intuit, a leading software company best known for Quicken and TurboTax.
-In this role, he led changes in how Intuit managed new business creation, allowing teams to experiment quickly at low cost.
-Roy built innovation programs that dramatically increased entrepreneurial activity.
-After five years of Intuit’s new approach, the company delivered shareholder returns 33x those of the S&P 500.
+Previously, Roy served as the first vice president of innovation for Intuit, a leading software company best known for Quicken and TurboTax.
+In this role, he led changes in how Intuit managed new business creation, allowing teams to experiment quickly, at low cost.
+After five years of redesigning entrepreneurial practices, the company delivered shareholder returns 33x the S&P 500.
 Intuit now consistently appears on Forbes' list of the most innovative companies in the world.
 Prior to leading innovation, Roy’s Quicken team achieved record profitability and product leadership while growing to 14 million consumers.
 Roy's 18 years with Intuit spanned the early years in software to their emergence as a leading SaaS provider.

 Roy received his MBA from Stanford and graduated with honors from Harvard College.